eric-blankinshp/Final-Project/README.md

 ### Supervised Learning

 - We split the data into training and testing using train test split.
-- Using linear regression, the initial test was run with our entire dataset which has dimensions of 8250 x 20 and our initial test yielded a r-squared value 0f ~75%.
+- Using linear regression, the initial test was run with our entire dataset which has dimensions of 8250 x 20 and our initial test yielded a r-squared value of ~75%.

  <img width="293" alt="Screen Shot 2022-11-07 at 10 51 25 AM" src="https://user-images.githubusercontent.com/106006911/200368819-2019dd2e-8616-495f-89e7-ab82e609b7ff.png">